Deploy PaddlePaddle on Arm Cortex-M with Arm Virtual Hardware

 As seen in Figure 2, the overall pipeline of PP-OCRv3 is similar to PP-OCRv2 with some further optimizations to the detection model and recognition model.

 For example, the text recognition model introduces SVTR (Scene Text Recognition with a Single Visual Model) based on PP-OCRv2.
 The model also uses GTC (Guided Training of CTC) to guide training and model distillation.
-For more details, please refer to this PP-OCRv3 technical report .
+For more details, refer to the PP-OCRv3 technical report .

-In the next section, you will deploy a trained PP-OCR text recognition model on the Arm Corstone-300 FVP.
+In the next section, you’ll deploy a trained PP-OCR text recognition model on the Arm Corstone-300 FVP.

 Back